Uliana200407/Rest_App_Project/README.md

 # Rest_App_Project
-To run the server we can use varios programs as postman,or
+To run the server we can use varios programs as postman,or CURL,Paw etc.

 ## Postman requests
 - GET /api/books: Retrieve all books.